zoobot/exploratorium-mini/README.md

 ### GPU/NVIDIA

 Most image generation and ai in general is run on GPUs using NVidia's Cuda.
 Almost all open source projects are using cuda, few have a CPU fallback and if they do, it's slow.
 The M1 is supposed to be faster for machine learning projects but the code bases out there have not really caught up.
-For the Intel NUC, you can use OpenGL but it'll require a bunch of code changes for most DALLE offshoot repos.
+For the Intel NUC, you can use OpenCV but it'll require a bunch of code changes for most DALLE offshoot repos.
 You can also connect an NVIDIA card via USB-c port to the Nuc but I haven't tried that yet.
 If you do, make sure you turn on UDEV in your dockerfile.template.

 If you can, get an NVIDIA GPU and it will make your exploration way easier if you want to run locally or push a balena docker to a device.
 You will have to jump through a ton of hoops and code rewrites otherwise.